lab-lang/lab/docs/language/open-questions.md

 ## Package resolution

-Whole-module `use` syntax and five bundled `std` modules now resolve.
-Package manifests and filesystem discovery exist, but dependency acquisition, versions, aliases, visibility, cyclic imports, lockfiles, integrity, imported public symbols, and the exact boundary between `std` and versioned biological catalogs remain to be specified and implemented.
+Whole-module `use` syntax and five bundled `std` modules resolve.
+Path dependencies resolve recursively, import their public symbols through checked module interfaces, diagnose cycles, honor a semver requirement, and produce a lockfile.

+What remains unspecified is everything a registry implies: dependency acquisition, integrity verification, caches, version selection across a graph with conflicting requirements, and symbol visibility rules that let a package export less than everything it declares.
+The boundary between `std` and versioned biological catalogs is also unsettled, and it constrains the rest: a catalog that ships as an ordinary package needs the same visibility and versioning answers.